willymulyana/thandfc/README.md

 ## Marking

 For candidate:
-- total time taken:   // please fill this in
+- total time taken: around 36 hours, in 3 days ... this is short answer :D kindly check some remarks below, thanks!

-- For reviewer
+For reviewer
   - number of backend unit tests passing
   - frontend integrated with api
   - followed existing patterns